Family Devotions: 3 Simple Tips for Success

 My husband and I are still very much in the process of raising our kids.
 Nevertheless, we’re both pursuing Christ with our whole hearts (imperfectly, yet devotedly).
 We’re also doing what we can to raise our kids in the love of Christ.

-Today, I’m sharing a few simple ways to help your kids grow in faith.
+Today, I’m sharing three simple tips to help you practice family devotions with your kids.
 I pray these insights will bless your family.

 The pewter light of dawn spills through the curtain, and I gather our three children in the living room for morning devotions.
 I have great ambitions to help these little ones grow in their faith.
 Sadly, our devotional time often feels like a failure.

-Like me, you might want to help your children grow spiritually.
+Like me, you might want to help your children grow spiritually and engage in meaningful family devotions.
 However, teaching our little ones to walk with God can be challenging.

 Most mornings, I have to break up at least two arguments about who is going to sit in the recliner.